Guide to Tariffs, Customs, Duty, and Taxes // How to Easily Import your Product

 Regulatory issues

 Looking up regulatory issues tends to be the most challenging aspect of the validation step.
-Unfortunately, there isn't a centralized database for what regulations are needed for each product.
+Unfortunately, there isn't a centralized database listing the regulations needed for each product.

-The US's best resource is Customs and Borders Protection (CBP), which publishes several guides across a vast range of products and classifications.
+The US's best resource is Customs and Borders Protection (CBP), which publishes guides across various products and classifications.
 Not sure if what you are importing is a bolt or a screw?
 They have a guide for that.
-Are you imported mittens, figure out how they are made because they are crocheted or knitted, then surprise!
+If you imported mittens, figure out how they are made because they are crocheted or knitted, then surprise!
 You're getting tariffs!
 You're going to want to sit down for this one.
 Ready?
-Check out this groundbreaking decision on The difference between candle holders and decorative glass
+Check out this groundbreaking decision on The difference between candle holders and decorative glass!

 To add further complications, agencies such as the FDA and FCC regulate importing goods but defer the enforcement to CBP.
 If you are importing anything relating to health or food, it's most likely subject to FDA approval or regulations.
 If you Import an electronic item, particularly one with radio waves, including but not limited to cellular, wifi, or Bluetooth, you need to get FCC approval.
-If you are importing natural food items, it is regulated by the Department of Agriculture, but it also may be subject to the FDA.
+If you are importing natural food items, the Department of Agriculture regulates it, but it may also be subject to the FDA.
 More agencies have regulations, but the FCC and FDA are the two we encounter the most.
-Ultimately it's up to you to research and find out the regulations.
+Ultimately, it's up to you to research and find out the regulations.

 The CBP is the agency in charge of clearing goods for export, so they are the final authority on this issue.
 If unsure, you can message the CBP and request a letter to classify or clarify the goods.
-However, at the time of this writing, the Government and CBP are shut down and not responding to any requests.
+However, the government and CBP are now shut down and not responding to requests.
 Furthermore, even when the agency is open, there is no guarantee that they will respond; if they do, the response can take weeks.
-So at the end of the day, we recommend you do the research yourself.
+So, we recommend you research yourself.

 You can go to Customs and Border Protection's website and see the complete list of guides. https://www.cbp.gov/trade/rulings/informed-compliance-publications